weifeiwang0906/FinalProject-Group3/Code/prepocess and bert jinyi shang/README.md

 ```

 **Keywords Variable**:
-Finally, in the training data, there is a column called keywords, it contains the disaster words of the text or the disaster this text discribed(didn't contain in the text).
+Finally, in the training data, there is a column called keywords, it contains the disaster words of the text or the disaster this text described(didn't contain in the text).
 Since these words are important, I add them to the text.